BohdanZasymovych/discrete_lab2/README.md

     return True
 ```

-Modulus $n$ is be calculated as product of two prime numbers that were found.
+Modulus $n$ is calculated as the product of two found prime numbers.

 ## Calculation of encryption and decryption exponents